lwjohnst86/analyzing-cohorts-course/chapter3.md

 xp: 100
 ```

 In the past (and still very common today), most research was done mostly or only on males.
-Clinical trials, experimental animal models, and observational studies tended to explicitly study males, as female hormonal cycles can potential be a confounding factor.
+Clinical trials, experimental animal models, and observational studies tended to explicitly study males, as female hormonal cycles can act as a confounding factor.
 This often had harmful consequences, since there are massive gender differences in responses to drug treatment and other disease interventions.
 Most journals and funding agencies now *require* that differences in sex, and ethnicity, are investigated.

-Since the Framingham study was almost entirely those of European-ancestry, we will only test sex interactions.
+Since the Framingham study has almost entirely individuals of European-ancestry, we can only test sex interactions.
 Compare models without and with interactions for sex.

 `@pre_exercise_code`
 ```{r}